Collagen Benefits and How to Get Your Body to Make More of It

 Collagen comprises 70% of dry skin mass.
 Collagen fibers, which look like ropes, are what make skin smooth and taut.
 According to the National Institutes of Health, collagen determines skin physiology, maintains skin structure, and enables all the skin’s functions.
 Moreover, it can retain water and keep the skin hydrated, contributing to overall skin health.

 The younger you are, the more collagen you have.
-Meanwhile, the older you get, the less collagen you produce.
-Therefore, the symptoms of loss of collagen are typically the signs of aging.
+Meanwhile, Therefore, the symptoms of loss of collagen are typically the signs of aging.
 Physically, your joints may feel sensitive, and you may experience gradual muscle weakness.
 On your skin, it can manifest as fine lines, wrinkles, sagging, and dull skin.

 Ingredients That Boost Collagen Production